 - 1/4 teaspoon table salt

-- 4 ounces pecan pieces, toasted
+- 4 ounces pecan halves or pieces, toasted

 Preheat oven to 450F.

-Cover crust edge with pie shield or foil.
-Bake for 10 minutes.
-Reduce heat to 300F, bake another 35 - 50 minutes or until a knife inserted in center comes out clean.
-Serve just warm or at room temperature with whipped cream.
+FINISH BAKING AT LOWER HEAT Reduce heat to 300F.
+Bake another 35 - 50 minutes or until a knife inserted in center comes out clean.

 More Thanksgiving Pie Recipes